Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

 \item \textbf{Network Configuration Discovery:} Adversaries can look for basic network configuration information such as IP and MAC addresses, network adapters or interface, etc.\ using the commands \snippet{ipconfig} (e.g., APT: BabyShark \cite{NewBabyS48:online}) and \snippet{ifconfig} (e.g., APT: Calisto \cite{CalistoT34:online}) on Windows and Unix-based systems.
 They can then look for more details including the default gateway, primary and secondary WINS, DHCP configuration, and DNS server details.
 A number of APTs use \snippet{nbtstat} (e.g., APT: Epic \cite{TheEpicT37:online}) or \snippet{nbtscan} (e.g., APT: Soft Cell \cite{Operatio62:online}) to query NetBIOS name resolution information and to find vulnerabilities (e.g., APT: Turla \cite{Waterbug56:online}).
 ARP information can be obtained using the command \snippet{arp -a} (e.g., APT: Kwampirs \cite{NewOrang81:online}).
 Some APTs can perform query and enumeration over the ARP cache or table (e.g., APT: Olympic Destroyer~\cite{TalosBlo94:online}).

-\item \textbf{File and Directory Discovery:} Adversaries can list directory items on Windows-based system by running \snippet{dir} or \snippet{tree} command (e.g., APT: BabyShark \cite{NewBabyS48:online}).
+\item \textbf{File and Directory Discovery:} Adversaries can list directory items on a Windows-based system by running \snippet{dir} or \snippet{tree} command (e.g., APT: BabyShark \cite{NewBabyS48:online}).
 Adversaries have been reported to go through both system configuration files and user-created files~\cite{TheEpicT37:online}.
 On Unix systems, configuration files can typically be accessed from the \snippet{/etc} directory.
 Basic commands like \snippet{ls}, \snippet{find}, \snippet{locate} etc.\ are available to search and explore files on Unix systems.
 On Windows, software information is available in the \snippet{Program Files} directory.
-Adversaries can use custom scripts that can search for specific files with particular extensions (e.g., APT: Micropsia \cite{Micropsi75:online}).
+Adversaries can use custom scripts that can search for specific files with particular extensions (e.g., APT: Micropsia~\cite{Micropsi75:online}).

 \item \textbf{Password Policy Discovery:} Adversaries can also learn information about the password policies enforced on a system.
-This is helpful while planning brute-forcing attacks or designing custom password dictionaries.
+This is helpful for planning brute-forcing attacks or designing custom password dictionaries.
 Details such as user password age, password type, or hints can be obtained using user commands, e.g., \snippet{chage -l \$USER} on Unix or Linux platforms.
 For the Windows platform, \snippet{net accounts} command provides account password policies (e.g., APT: OilRig \cite{Targeted73:online}); while for macOS, user command \snippet{pwpolicy getaccountpolicies} can be used.
 On Linux systems, the policies are available in the \snippet{/etc/pam.d/common-password} file.

-\item \textbf{Network Statistics Discovery:} If adversaries intend to perform accurate internal scanning afterwards, they may want to learn network statistics, e.g., local TCP and UDP connections, routing tables, lists of network interfaces, etc.\ using the command line tools \snippet{netstat} (e.g., APT: BlackEnergy \cite{BE2Custo43:online, BlackEne6:online}), \snippet{net use} (e.g., APT: APT1 \cite{APT1Expo92:online}), and \snippet{net session} (e.g., APT: Epic \cite{TheEpicT37:online}). \snippet{netstat -aon} is a common command to gather network connection information; it reveals network connections and can search a specific IP range in a network.
+\item \textbf{Network Statistics Discovery:} If adversaries intend to perform detailed internal scanning later they may initially want to learn network statistics, e.g., local TCP and UDP connections, routing tables, lists of network interfaces, etc.\ using the command line tools \snippet{netstat} (e.g., APT: BlackEnergy \cite{BE2Custo43:online, BlackEne6:online}), \snippet{net use} (e.g., APT: APT1 \cite{APT1Expo92:online}), and \snippet{net session} (e.g., APT: Epic \cite{TheEpicT37:online}). \snippet{netstat -aon} is a common command to gather network connection information; it reveals network connections and can search a specific IP range in a network.